dscolby/CausalELM.jl/docs/src/contributing.md

     included in the relevant section of the API Manual.

 *   Most new structs for estimating causal effects should have mostly the same fields.
-To reduce the burden of repeatedly defining all these feilds, it is advisable to use the model_config, standard_input_data, and double_learner_input_data macro to programmatically generate fields for new structs.
+To reduce the burden of repeatedly defining all these fields, it is advisable to use the model_config, standard_input_data, and double_learner_input_data macro to programmatically generate fields for new structs.